Elders (OTCMKTS:EDESY) Trading Up 2.7%

-Elders Limited (OTCMKTS:EDESY – Get Free Report) traded up 2.7% during mid-day trading on Wednesday .
-The stock traded as high as $29.79 and last traded at $29.79.
-100 shares traded hands during trading, an increase of 0% from the average session volume of 100 shares.
-The stock had previously closed at $29.00.
+Elders Limited (OTCMKTS:EDESY – Get Free Report) shares shot up 2.7% during trading on Thursday .
+The company traded as high as $29.79 and last traded at $29.79.
+100 shares changed hands during mid-day trading, The stock had previously closed at $29.00.

 Elders Limited provides agricultural products and services to rural and regional customers primarily in Australia.
 The company operates through Branch Network, Wholesale Products, and Feed and Processing Services segments.
 It supplies rural farm inputs, such as seeds, fertilizers, agricultural chemicals, animal health products, and general rural merchandise, as well as professional production and cropping advisory services; and provides retail services through corporate owned stores and through the Ag, Horse, and Pet brand names to independently owned member stores.